History of Barbecue – The Four Types of Barbecue Found In the USA

 - Heavy Tomato Barbecue Sauce

 - The First Authentic Barbecue

 The History of Barbecue

 The history of barbecue in the USA can be tracked back to the four types of barbecue that are generally used in basting and as a finishing sauce.
+To learn the true art of how to make bbq sauce, you need to learn the history first.
 The four, in order of historical discovery, are Vinegar and Pepper, Mustard, Light Tomato and Heavy Tomato.